MetOffice/CSET/docs/source/getting-started/create-first-recipe.rst

     steps:
       - operator: read.read_cubes

-Once we have read the data, we need to filter it to just that we want.
+Once we have read the data, we need to filter them down to the data we require for our computations.
 ``filter.filter_cubes`` is the operator for that.
-It also has the additional effect of turning the CubeList returned by ``read.read_cubes`` into a Cube.
+It also ensures that the CubeList returned by ``read.read_cubes`` is turned into a Cube.

 .. code-block:: yaml